rewvad/showtraff/README.md

 # showtraff
 Simple python script for traffic monitoring in Linux.

+You must install  python prettytable library to use it.